Remove Database Remove K-nearest Neighbors Remove ML

 article thumbnail

-Talk to your slide deck using multimodal foundation models hosted on Amazon Bedrock and Amazon SageMaker – Part 2
+Talk to your slide deck using multimodal foundation models on Amazon Bedrock – Part 3

 AWS Machine Learning Blog

 We stored the embeddings in a vector database and then used the Large Language-and-Vision Assistant (LLaVA 1.5-7b) 7b) model to generate text responses to user questions based on the most similar slide retrieved from the vector database.
-OpenSearch Serverless is an on-demand serverless configuration for Amazon OpenSearch Service.
+Archana is an aspiring member of the AI/ML technical field community at AWS.